Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 Can this evidence be trusted?

-Because of this, forensic experts treat chain of custody as a legal safeguard rather than routine paperwork.
+Because of these concerns, forensic professionals treat the chain of custody as a legal safeguard—not just paperwork.

-Courts demand proof that evidence has not been altered, contaminated, or replaced.
-Therefore, the chain of custody becomes essential for admissibility of evidence.
+Courts require proof that evidence has not been altered, contaminated, or tampered with.
+As a result, maintaining a proper chain of custody is crucial for evidence admissibility.

-As a result, cases with strong forensic results can still collapse due to poor evidence handling.
+Consequently, even strong cases can fail due to poor evidence handling.

-Moreover, under laws such as the Bharatiya Sakshya Adhiniyam, 2023, electronic and physical evidence must meet strict integrity standards.
-Hence, a strong chain of custody protects both the investigation and the forensic expert’s credibility.
+Additionally, under the Bharatiya Sakshya Adhiniyam, 2023, both digital and physical evidence must meet strict integrity standards.
+Therefore, a proper chain of custody protects both the investigation and the expert’s credibility.

 1. Evidence Identification and Collection